jmeis/v2-template/docs/gpg-keypair.md

 2. Generate a GPG key pair.
 Provide appropriate values for `Real name` and `Email address`.
 Once finished select Option `O`

 :warning::red_circle::warning:
-**IMPORTANT**: Please leave the `passphrase` and `repeat` field empty if generate-key commands opens up dialog for the passphrase.
-This is a limitation with current [(skopeo)](https://github.com/containers/skopeo/issues/1261) utility of the image signing where the toolchain cannot accept a private key protected with passphrase.
-If you provide the passphrase, Toolchain may fail to decode the certificate, resulting in image sigining failure.
+**IMPORTANT**: Please leave the passphrase and repeat field empty if the generate-key commands open up a dialog asking for a passphrase.
+This is a limitation with the [(skopeo)](https://github.com/containers/skopeo/issues/1261) utility of the image signing where the pipeline cannot accept a private key protected with passphrase.
+If you provide the passphrase during creation then your pipeline will fail to decode the certificate and your pipeline will fail at the image signing step.

    #### **`windows`**